 In the event of absence of one of the teams at the time of the kick-off, victory will be given by default to the present team on the field on a score of 3 goals to 0.
 In the event of absence of both teams, the game will be lost for both teams (3 goals against 0).

 The penalised team will be able to contest before the statutes commission and rules of the tournament in case of a claim addressed to firstname.lastname@example.org.

 NUMBER OF PLAYERS

 There is no limitation as to the number of players in each team.
 You may note that no more than 7 substitutes can participate in a game for 11-a-side, and 5 substitutes for 8-a-side.
 Each player must be able to prove his age and identity.
 It is recommended that all players use the same shirt number for all games.

 DATES AND NUMBER OF GAMES

-All teams play a minimum of 4 games between Monday 8 and Saturday July 13.
+All teams play a minimum of 4 games between the first Monday of July and the following Saturday.